-Any administrative staff, faculty member, or student who observes a violation of College academic polices should report the incident immediately to the Dean of Nursing Education.
+Any administrative staff, faculty member, or student who observes a violation of College academic policies must report the incident immediately to any College official.
 Student violations of these policies may result in sanctions ranging from a warning to dismissal from the program.

-Students in violation of any College policy during class or clinical time will be excused immediately from the classroom and will have their violations reviewed.
+Students in violation of any College policy during class, laboratory, simulation, experiential learning assignment, or clinical time will be excused immediately from the classroom or off-site location and will have their violations reviewed which will determine whether the actions are subject up to and including termination from the College.